“Growth for the sake of growth is the ideology of the cancer cell.”

-What about goal setting?
-Certainly we can agree on the benefits of setting personal and professional goals, right?
+What about goal setting and the clear benefits of setting personal and professional goals?

 For example, too narrow a focus can cause you to overlook important aspects or developments of a task.
 Furthermore, if you relax once you achieve a goal, you could be limiting yourself if you had kept pushing for more.